People

 • Representing the SEC Receiver appointed to recover assets in connection with the second-largest Ponzi scheme in Minnesota history in a $47.5 million fraudulent transfer claim against a futures commission merchant.

 • Representing the new management of a so-called “Chinese reverse merger company” that ceased operations in 2012 after fraud and theft by prior management were discovered.
-This public company asserted multi-million-dollar legal malpractice claims against its former outside counsel, which represented the company from the time it began trading in the U.S. until a new board of directors took control of the company.
 The case resulted in a confidential settlement.

 • Representing the Special Committee of a Board of Directors investigating the merits of derivative claims alleging the company had paid an inflated sum to purchase resort hotels in an interested director transaction.